 Community Interpreting Courses

 There are opportunities to attend Level 1 and Level 2 accredited interpreting courses in Leeds.
 The courses are delivered by Workers Educational Association.
+First, you will need to attend a Community Interpreting Skills Check so that you can be placed on the correct course.

 To find out more, go to the WEA website, look for Find a Course and type in “Leeds” in the town or postcode box, and type in “Community Interpreting” in the subject area box.